 Areas of Concentration

 Several AOCs provide students with well-structured support as they dive deeper into a specific domain relevant to social medicine.
-These include the AOCs in Global and Public Health, Women’s Health, Integrative Medicine, and Humanities, Ethics and Palliative Care.
+These include the AOCs in Global Health and Underserved Populations, Public Health, Women’s Health, and Medical Humanities and Ethics.
 Each Area of Concentration (AOC) is a longitudinal four-year experience which includes a scholarly project in this area, faculty mentorship, reflective writing, and elective courses.

-Through a diverse menu of mini-electives, students in years 1 and 2 have opportunities to explore topics with social medicine considerations.
-These include Adoption and Foster Care, Advanced Pediatric Interviewing, Global Health, Intimate Partner Violence, Mind Body Seminar, Motivation Proclamation (motivational interviewing), Public Health, and Refugee Health Care.
+Through a diverse menu of PECs, students in years 1 and 2 have opportunities to explore topics with social medicine considerations.
+These include Adoption and Foster Care, Advanced Pediatric Interviewing, Global Health, Intimate Partner Violence, Mind Body Seminar, Principles of LGBTQ+ Health, Public Health, and Refugee Health Care.

 Service and Volunteering

-Many first year students connect with underserved populations through experiences such as the PALS Program, which pairs individual students with pregnant teenagers, and through service learning at the English speaking or Spanish speaking health clinics in our community.
-Students commonly volunteer in programs such as the SALUD Clinic, the Guerilla Eye Service that brings sophisticated ophthalmology services to underserved regions in Southwest Pennsylvania, and Operation Safety Net that brings medical care to the homeless of Pittsburgh.
+Many first-year students connect with under-resourced populations through experiences such as the PALS Program, which pairs individual students with pregnant teenagers, and through service learning at the English speaking or Spanish speaking health clinics in our community.
+Students commonly volunteer in programs such as the SALUD Clinic, the Guerilla Eye Service that brings sophisticated ophthalmology services to underserved regions in Southwest Pennsylvania, and Operation Safety Net that brings medical care to those experiencing homelessness in Pittsburgh.
 These experiences reach beyond the core curriculum to enrich students’ understanding of patients’ context of health and disease in a social context, and promote the spirit of service and selflessness that is fundamental to the medical profession.